eslomb/Starterpoint/public/wp-content/plugins/folders/readme.txt

 * Advanced Media Replacements - replace media files when uploading and update all references in the database, change dates, organize by newer date & more wi
 * Duplicate folders - duplicate an existing folder
 * Sort your folders based on the creation date
+* SVG support - with Folders Pro you can upload SVG files
 * Upload directly to a media library folder - upload images or any other kind of files to a specific folder
 * Select a default folder for your media library, posts, pages, and custom posts - select the folder that will load by default when you open your media library, pages, posts, and custom posts.
 E.g., show all the unassigned files whenever you open the media library
 * Create media library folders directly when you upload new media files
 * Sticky toolbar for the media library - navigate and organize your folders
 * Metadata details on Media Library hover - show useful metadata including title, size, type, date, dimension & more on hover
 * Customize the look and feel of your folders
-* Replace media for all file types - Replace any kind of files while uploading including PDF/SVG/DOCS/XLSX/etc
+* Replace media for all file types - Replace any kind of files while uploading including PDF, SVG, DOCX, XLSX, etc
 * Compare the new media library file with the old file when you replace media - compare old media library files with the new one and compare size, dimension & more
 * Folders user restriction - when enabled, users will only be able to access their folders and media.
 Only Admin users will be able to view all folders (can be enabled for the Dynamic Folders as well)
 * Move files to the trash by default before deleting